Evolution of Time and Space Since the Big Bang

 If time is indeed infinite then we can assume that everything imaginable will eventually have a chance to occur in some way in some place at some time.

 If time is cyclic, then all physical events and all thoughts of all species will repeat forever and ever.
-But if it does have minor differences on each repetition, then even cyclic time offers the chance for everything imaginable to eventually happen.
+Moreover, if events do have minor differences on each repetition, then even cyclic time offers the chance for every alternative event imaginable to eventually happen.

 Everything in the space-time continuum will repeat itself forever with endlessly varying possibilities.
 Each repetition would be a different reality and there would be an infinite number of realities.